mkuitune/SDLGLTriangle2024/README.md

 ![alt text](doc/screenshot.png)
 # SDLGLTriangle2024
-A sample how to setup a minimal fuzz OpenGL C++ project for windows in 2024.
+A sample how to setup a minimal fuzz OpenGL C++ project for windows in 2024 using SDL as the windowing system adapter.
 The main components of the build system are CMake and Vcpkg.
+The main contribution is demonstration how to combine these two into a (relatively) painless and straighforward build configuration for any type of project on Windows.

 # Usage
 git clone https://github.com/mkuitune/SDLGLTriangle2024.git